Harsh Mander

 Harsh Mander (born 17 April 1955) is an Indian author, columnist, researcher, teacher, and social activist who started the Karwan-e-Mohabbat campaign in solidarity with the victims of communal or religiously motivated violence.
-He is the Director of the Centre for Equity Studies, a research organisation based in New Delhi.
+He is the Director of the Center for Equity Studies, a research organisation based in New Delhi.
 He also served as Special Commissioner to the Supreme Court of India in the Right to Food Campaign and was a member of the National Advisory Council of the Government of India, set up under the UPA government.